Portrayal of women in American comics: Silver Age of Comic Books

-Between 1961 and 1963, one of the top two comic book genres was romance comics.
-Many influences from this genre overlapped in the superhero comics of the era.
+Between 1961 and 1963, romance comics were one of the top two comic book genres.
+This genre influenced many superhero comics of the era.
 Although superhero titles would eventually become the leading genre, DC Comics' Young Romance would end its thirty-year run in 1977.

 After the implementation of the Comics Code, DC Comics implemented its own in-house Editorial Policy Code regarding the portrayal of women, which stated: "The inclusion of females in stories is specifically discouraged.
 Women, when used in plot structure, should be secondary in importance, and should be drawn realistically, without exaggeration of feminine physical qualities".
 Most of DC's Silver Age superheroes each had a major female supporting character.
-These included three career women: journalist Lois Lane, who worked at The Daily Planet with Superman's alter ego, Clark Kent; Jean Loring, lawyer and girlfriend of Ray Palmer a.k.a.
-The Atom; and aircraft manufacturer executive Carol Ferris, the boss of Green Lantern's alter ego, Hal Jordan.
+These included three career women: journalist Lois Lane, who worked at the Daily Planet with Superman's alter ego, Clark Kent; Jean Loring, lawyer and girlfriend of Ray Palmer a.k.a. the Atom; and aircraft manufacturer executive Carol Ferris, the boss of Green Lantern's alter ego, Hal Jordan.
 Iris West was the on-again, off-again girlfriend of the Flash's alter ego, Barry Allen.

 Batman's supporting cast, beginning in the 1950s, occasionally included journalist Vicki Vale and heiress Kathy Kane, whose alter ego was the motorcycle-riding masked crimefighter Batwoman.
 With a tip of her cowl to the Harvey Comics character the Black Cat, who preceded her by 15 years as a superheroine on a motorcycle, Batwoman used weapons as well, although hers included powder puffs, charm bracelets, perfume, a hair net, a compact mirror, and a shoulder bag utility case with matching bolo strap.
+Batwoman was created to be a romantic interest for Batman to invalidate the growing idea of a homosexual relationship between Batman and Robin.

 During this time frame, the comics of the Silver Age of Comic Books published by Marvel and DC were different enough that if someone liked one, they were liable not to like the other.
 If they wanted the classic feel of the original 1940s superheroes, they would prefer DC offerings.
 If they wanted fast action mixed with the emotional angst reflecting a world where social unrest was slowly coming to a boil, they were more likely to read the Marvel offerings.
 When Atlas Comics became Marvel Comics in 1961, many brand new women superheroes were introduced; these superheroes were given supporting roles.
 The first female superhero from the newly named Marvel Comics was the Invisible Girl, a.k.a.
 Susan Storm, charter member of the Fantastic Four.

 Although female characters would develop and become cornerstones of the Marvel Universe, their early treatment would show a struggle to be recognized as equals.
-Supergirl of DC Comics went through such a struggle as she fights against the title of "Superman's kid cousin" to earn her own title as Power Girl.
+Supergirl of DC Comics went through such a struggle as she fights to gain an identity beyond being "Superman's kid cousin".